NathanaelA/nativescript-liveedit/README.md

 #### Con's of Master Technology's LiveSync:
 * Until Telerik accepts the patch; you have to use the included patched runtime.
 (Please vote up the [issue](https://github.com/NativeScript/android-runtime/pull/92))
-* Added code to your project.
+* Small amount of added code to your project.
 * Only works on the Android platform, no iOS support.

 #### Pro's of Master Technology's LiveSync: